XTB Trading Review 2023

+XTB Trading Review 2023**

+>

-XTB offers a second trading platform specifically for forex traders: MetaTrader 4.
+> XTB offers a second trading platform specifically for forex traders: MetaTrader 4.
 MetaTrader 4 is one of the most popular forex trading software packages in the world and it provides a huge range of tools for traders.

-MetaTrader 4 provides a few key features for forex trading that xStation 5 lacks.
+> MetaTrader 4 provides a few key features for forex trading that xStation 5 lacks.
 First, it offers the ability to create custom forex signals and forex robots.
 Forex signals in particular are key to success with forex trading because they allow you to stay on top of a fast-moving market and remove emotions from your trading.

-MetaTrader 4 also enables you to create custom indicators, which you can use on their own or as part of a forex signal.
+> MetaTrader 4 also enables you to create custom indicators, which you can use on their own or as part of a forex signal.
 Setting these up takes some work, though, since you’ll need to use MetaTrader 4’s custom scripting language.

-In addition, MetaTrader 4 offers strategy backtesting.
+> In addition, MetaTrader 4 offers strategy backtesting.
 This allows you to test your forex signals against historical price data to find out how they perform in real market conditions.

-XTB MetaTrader 4 is available on web and mobile as well as through a desktop app.
+> XTB MetaTrader 4 is available on the web and mobile as well as through a desktop app.

-XTB Trading Tools
+> XTB Trading Tools

-XTB offers a few tools within the xStation 5 platform to help inform your trading decisions.
+> XTB offers a few tools within the xStation 5 platforms to help inform your trading decisions.
 All of the standard, essential tools are available, including a news feed and economic calendar.

-The news feed pulls in headlines from most major media outlets in the UK, US, and Europe.
+> The news feed pulls in headlines from most major media outlets in the UK, US, and Europe.
 We particularly liked that you can filter the news feed by asset class or search the feed for a specific asset.
 This makes it much easier to find news that’s relevant to the assets you’re trading at any given time.